githubhash01/Manipulation2/src/labs/perception_pipeline_humble_demo/README.md

    sudo apt-get install -y git-lfs git lfs install

-If you still need to clone the benchmark resource repository:
+If you still need to clone the benchmark resource repository somewhere (not needed on the CS servers, it is part of /cs/student/msc/rai/comp0250/ws_moveit2) :

 .. code-block:: bash

-   cd /home/ziwen/ros2_humble_perception_pipeline/ros2_pp_ws/src
    gh repo clone moveit/moveit_benchmark_resources

 Before each procedure: